sharmachait/javaAndSpring/Spring/05 Web development.md

 6. @ToString
 7. @EqualsAndHashCode
 8. @Data -- shortcut that combines the features of 1, 2, 4, 6, 7  (Getter, Setter, ToString, RequiredArgsConstructor, EqualsAndHashCode)
-9. @Slf4j -- to ge tthe default logger for that class from the LoggerFactory, simply annotate the class and use the log object
+9. @Slf4j -- to get the default logger for that class from the LoggerFactory, simply annotate the class and use the log object

 The lombok magic is done during compile time
 ![[Pasted image 20240918100201.png]]